artcompiler/L103/README.md

 ### L107

 A language for writing math scorers.
-Uses SymPy for symbolic processing.
+Uses a remote SymPy service for symbolic processing.

 ### Getting Started